M66B/FairEmail/FAQ.md

 >
 > tl;dr; go to settings via the navigation menu (left side menu), tap the wizard button, select Outlook/Hotmail/Live and follow the steps.
 >
+> <sub>If you don't use the account anymore, you can delete it via a button in the "extra" section at the bottom of the main settings screen.</sub>
+>

 <br />